MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/06-use-dax-time-intelligence.md

 ---
 lab:
-    title: 'Use DAX time intelligence functions in Power BI'
+  title: Use DAX time intelligence functions in Power BI
-    module: 'Use DAX time intelligence functions in Power BI'
+  module: Use DAX time intelligence functions in Power BI
+  description: In this lab, you'll create measures with DAX expressions that involve
+    time intelligence.
+  duration: 15 minutes
+  level: 100
+  islab: true
+  primarytopics:
+  - Power BI
 ---

 # Use DAX time intelligence functions in Power BI